 Feet are comprised of many irregular shapes making them one of the most difficult body parts to draw.
 Anime feet just like many other body parts drawn in anime style are simplified versions of real feet.

-This tutorial provides some useful tips along with examples that can help you learn how to draw anime feet from different views.
+This tutorial provides some useful tips along with examples that can help you learn how to draw feet in the anime anime and manga styles from different views.

 How to Start Drawing Anime Feet in Any View

 Anime feet tend to be less stylized (closer to real feet) than some other other anime styled body parts.

 The size and shape of feet can vary based on many factors but the same principles can apply when drawing all feet.
 For the sake of this tutorial we will draw the feet of what would probably be those of a young adult.

 For feet in any view always start by drawing the overall shape of the foot.
 Leave the smaller details like the toes and toenails for after you do this.
 You want to get the overall proportions of the foot first.
 This will help you avoid mistakes when drawing the details.
 Drawing a rough overall shape of your subject first is a good rule for drawing in general.

 This is a good view to start with as it lets you see a lot of the foot.